Introduction to Traditional Brazilian Food

 North

-Seven states -- Acre, Amazonas, Amapá, Pará, Rondônia, Roraima, and Tocantins-- where the largest influence is Indigeneous.
+Seven states -- Acre, Amazonas, Amapá, Pará, Rondônia, Roraima, and Tocantins-- where the largest influence is Indigenous.
 The cuisine is known for its heavy use of manioc (cassava) and its derivatives.
-Its use of freshwater fish (due the Amazon river) and Amazonian fruits such as açai berry also stand out.
+Its use of freshwater fish (due to the Amazon River) and Amazonian fruits such as açai berry also stand out as traditional Brazilian foods.

 Northeast